csc-training/hip-programming/docs/07-multi-gpu.md

 # GPU Context

 * Context is established when a HIP function such as hipMalloc() is called for the first time
-* Several processes can create contexts for single device
+* Several processes can create contexts for a single device
 * Resources are allocated per context
 * By default, one context per device per thread
     * Threads of the same process will create their own contexts

 # Selecting device

-* Driver associates a number for each hip-capable GPU starting from 0
+* Driver associates a number for each HIP-capable GPU starting from 0
 * The function hipSetDevice() is used for selecting the desired device

 # Device management